Mayan Ruins in Guatemala

 Tikal

-The National Park Tikal is among the world's travel wonders with around 3,000 structures surrounded by lush vegetation.
-Declared an UNESCO World Heritage Site, Tikal is one of the few places that inscribed both natural and cultural importance–a powerful city that hosts majestic prototypes of local pre-hispanic architecture.
+Tikal National Park is one of the world's travel wonders, boasting around 3,000 structures surrounded by lush vegetation.
+Declared a UNESCO World Heritage Site, Tikal is one of the few places inscribed for both its natural and cultural importance.
+It is a powerful city that showcases majestic examples of local pre-Hispanic architecture.

 El Mirador/La Danta